octocraft/terraform-external-command/README.md

 ## Why
 Terraform does not provide the possibility (yet) to store custom variables in `null_resource`, which means that `null_resource` with `local-exec` can be used to created/update/delete resources through external commands, but they can not be referenced.

-This module helps to encapsulate and reference not (yet fully) supported resources.
+The `data "external"` module helps to encapsulate and reference not (yet fully) supported resources, but it lacks cross-plattform support.
+This module is a wrapper which allows you to run a bash script on window and unix.

 ## Usage